svt/.github/profile/README.md

 ### Using SVT's Open Source Projects 🏄

 See the README and documentation for the project you wish to use.
-Note, that we use a lot of diffent open source licenses, but in most cases, we try to release a project in what we percive is the most common in that products open source eco system.

 ### Contributing to SVT's Open Source projects 🙌

 Contributing to an SVT-project is easy for anyone used to open source, as it follows the regular GitHub flow.
-If you are new to all this, look at [GitHub's Open Source Guide](https://opensource.guide/) and you should be all set!
+If you are new to all this, look at the [GitHub Open Source Guide](https://opensource.guide/) and you should be all set!

 Basically - fork the repository and follow the code guidelines and best practices for that project.
 Make your changes and send a pull request on GitHub!